 Gerd Stern is a founder of the 1960’s communal arts collaborative, USCO, headquartered in an old church building in Garnerville, Rockland County, New York.
 USCO’s work in multi-media productions and in international museum exhibitions was featured on two LIFE Magazine covers and has been the subject of many reviews and articles.
 Among those was a chapter in Fred Turner’s volume “From Counterculture to Cyberculture,” and a 2010 Art Journal article about the history of USCO.
 As president of Intermedia Foundation Stern presented USCO’s work as part of the “Summer of Love” exhibition in three European museums, at New York’s Whitney Museum of American Art, and at the Centre Georges Pompidou’s “Traces du Sacre” in Paris.
 His oral history was published by the University of California’s Bancroft Library Regional Oral History Office.
 He presently lives in New Jersey, and in 2013 presented a seminar titled “McLuhan Plus” on prophetic technology at ZKM, in Karlsruhe.
 He is a contributor to the anthology “Real Virtuality” published in Germany and by the Columbia University Press.

 Edward Rosenfeld is a writer and editor.
-He has consulted to business, academe and governments worldwide.
-From 1984 until 2017, he edited and published a monthly newsletter, INTELLIGENCE – The Future of Computing, later subtitled: Making the World Work.
-It covered advanced computing and communications developments and trends, focusing on neural networks and machine intelligence.
-Rosenfeld was a founding editor of Omni Magazine.
+His screenplay, MK-ULTRA, was the original basis for the libretto for the opera: LSD: Huxley’s Last Trip.
 In the early 1960s, Rosenfeld founded the Natural Church, focused on using psychedelics as spiritual sacraments.
 As psychedelics became illegal, one of his early books, The Book of Highs, focused on more than 250 ways to alter consciousness without drugs.
 This was an effort to make sure expanded consciousness was not made illegal.
 A new, revised and updated edition of The Book of Highs was published in 2018.
+Rosenfeld was a founding editor of Omni Magazine.
+From 1984 until 2017, he edited and published a monthly newsletter, INTELLIGENCE – The Future of Computing, later subtitled: Making the World Work.
+It covered advanced computing and communications developments and trends, focusing on neural networks and machine intelligence.
 His other books include three volumes on neural networks, one: Talking Nets – An Oral History of Neural Networks.
 He has also completed the original Oral History of Gestalt Therapy.
 His latest endeavor: www.worldworking.net/.